Where were you born?

-During my studies, I have been doing a master thesis in the neonatology department, which was my first (and only until now) experience in clinical research.
+During my studies, I have been doing a master’s thesis in the neonatology department, which was my first experience in clinical research.
 Besides my studies I have been rowing semi-professionally; which has been giving me lots of experiences like perseverance, working towards a goal, even in hard times, planning and organizing.

 What do you like to do when you are not working?

 When I am not working I like to sport (among others cycling, skating and running) and I coach a group of 10 female competitive rowers at my rowing club for quite some hours a week.
-When I’m not busy doing sports I like to hang out with family or friends or read a good book.
+When I’m not busy doing sports I like to bake some cake or pastries and share these with family or friends.